LSHTMPathogenSeqLab/malaria-hub/selection/README.md

 * binary matrix - matrix needs to be after standard filtering (__bi-allelic__ snps only).
 Selection analysis will be done only for nucleus chromosomes.
 Support matrix without apicoplast and mitochondrion chromosomes or use `--remove_chr` argument to exlude them in analysis (REQUIRED)

 * metadata - tab-separated file with description of every sample.
 Requires field with Fws scores, country, region or site category.
-Column names describing sample id (`--sample-id`), country and region `--label_category`, fws score (`--label_fws`) can be defined on arguments level.
+Column names describing sample id (`--label-id`), country and region `--label_category`, fws score (`--label_fws`) can be defined on arguments level.

 * annotation - tab-separated file with description of every snp.
 Required columns __Chr, Pos, Ref, Alt_1, Gene_name_1__.
 Gene naming need to be in accordance.
 Can be prepared with SnpEff/CSQ.